 While it is certainly possible for trauma or illness to affect someone’s libido, there are many healthy, legitimate reasons for avoiding sexual activity, either in the long-term or in one’s choice of partners.
 Some of them may include:

 -Putting off the responsibility of sexual activity until one is more established in terms of a career or education

 -Not having found the right person to have sex with

 -Having an asexual orientation

--Avoiding intercourse that does not match one’s orientation, such as when a lesbian who has not “come out” feels pressured to have sex with a man.
+-Avoiding intercourse that does not match one’s orientation, such as when a lesbian who has not “come out” resists pressure to have sex with men.

 -Spiritual decisions regarding the relationship between the individual’s body and his or her relationship with the Divine.